- The word “lesbian” is a word some young and adult women use to describe their sexual orientation.

 How can I find a primary health care provider (PCP) who will help and support me?

 In order for your PCP to provide the best care, it’s important that he or she know about the people and the issues in your life.
 You should feel safe and comfortable enough with your PCP to be completely honest about your sexuality, and to ask any questions that you may have.
 You may feel comfortable speaking to your current PCP about your sexual identity, or you may want to look for a new one.
 Finding a PCP with whom you can talk honestly and ask questions openly is an important way to get the support you need and deserve.

 - Ask trusted family members and friends for recommendations.

-- Meet with a few PCPs to see who you’re the most comfortable with.
+- Meet with a few different health care providers to see who you’re the most comfortable with.

 - Look at online databases such as the GLMA Physician Reference Program to find a PCP in your area who is particularly sensitive to the needs of gay/lesbian teens and is aware of their needs..